-Elizabeth Foushee is a junior majoring in Agricultural Education with a minor in Horticultural Science.
-She is also a NC Teaching Fellow and secretary of the Horticulture Club.
-Her SAE centered around two projects involving agribusiness and horticulture.
-The agribusiness portion of her SAE revolved around working for her dad’s business, Burlington Awning.
-This gave her the opportunity to learn different fabrication processes such as sewing and welding, all while developing the best products for his customers.
-The horticulture portion of her SAE revolved around completing many different landscaping tasks for members of my community such as planting, weeding, mulching, and mowing.
-Foushee stated “I am so blessed to have received my FFA American Degree and cannot wait to see what my future in agriculture holds.”
+Elizabeth Foushee is a junior agricultural education major with a minor in horticultural science.
+In addition, she is an NC Teaching Fellow and secretary of the Horticulture Club.
+Her SAE centered on two projects involving agribusiness and horticulture.
+The agribusiness portion revolved around working for her dad’s business, Burlington Awning.
+This experience allowed her to learn different fabrication processes, such as sewing and welding, while developing the best products for his customers.
+For the horticulture portion, Foushee completed various landscaping tasks for members of her community, such as planting, weeding, mulching, and mowing.
+“I am so blessed to have received my FFA American Degree and cannot wait to see what my future in agriculture holds,” Foushee says.

-Overall, the AHS department had five students earn their American Degrees.
-Congratulations to these amazing students on their award.
-We wish you continued success at NC State and the future.
+Overall, the AHS department had five students earn their American FFA Degrees.
+Congratulations to these fantastic students on their accomplishments.
+We wish you continued success at NC State and in the future.